Young Women’s Initiative Report Recommendations

 - Secure the rights of youth in foster care, juvenile detention and all other government-operated and/or –regulated youth facilities to access comprehensive, Lesbian, Gay, Bisexual, Queer (LGBQ) and Transgender Non-Conforming (TGNC)- inclusive health care, including culturally relevant sexual and reproductive health care and sexual health literacy.

-In FY17, the Council and the Administration allocated $4 million to expand the Nurse-Family Partnership® (NFP), a proven model for better birth outcomes, for first-time parents and their children.
-The Council provided $800,000 to providers to create a dedicated fund for access to contraceptives, including long-acting reversible contraceptives (LARCs) that incorporate culturally relevant counseling, focus …READ MORE
+The Council and the Administration will allocate $4 million to support the Nurse-Family Partnership® (NFP), a proven model for better birth outcomes.
+The Council provided $800,000 to providers to create a dedicated fund for access to contraceptives, including long-acting reversible contraceptives (LARCs) that incorporate culturally relevant counseling, focus on patient choice, and integrate age and …READ MORE

 Economic & Workforce Development